Our Most Popular Models

 Vintage Daytonas are often much more expensive than their modern counterparts.
 This is in part due to the fact that models from the 1960s, 70s, and 80s are extremely difficult to find today.
 What's more, select editions, such as the Paul Newman Daytona, come with unique stories that make them particularly interesting to collectors.

 Cosmographs with the reference numbers 6241 and 6240 are also worth taking a look at.
 The former is comparable to the ref.
 6239 but has a Bakelite, or plastic, bezel.
-Set aside at least 240,500 USD for this rare timepiece.
-By May 2022, this reference had increased in value by approximately 83,500 USD.
+Set aside at least 257,000 USD for this rare timepiece.
+The 6239 has retained its value well in recent years.

 The ref.
 6240 is even rarer and was the first water-resistant Daytona thanks to its screw-down push-pieces.
 Furthermore, it was the first model to have the word "Oyster" stamped on its dial.
 Like the ref.
 6241, the 6240 has a Bakelite bezel and was manufactured in the 1960s.
-Expect to pay between 120,000 USD and over 208,000 USD for the ref.
+Expect to pay around 160,000 USD for the Cosmograph ref.
 6240 with a black dial.
-Prices dropped somewhat in early 2022, but picked up again the following April.
+The value of this model is also stable.